(NOTE from author: This article was originally published November 12, 2012. We think it needs to be revisited today.)

-Wanting to learn more about it myself, I started researching.
-What follows is a very general post and barely skims the surface so I strongly encourage you to read more about it for yourself.
-But at this stage of the game, I believe it is vitally important to be as aware of any and everything that may be coming our way here in America.
+What follows is a very general post that barely skims the surface, so I strongly encourage you to read more about it on your own.
+An excellent place to start is “The Road to Serfdom” by F.A.
+Hayek.
+At this stage of the game, it is vitally important to be as aware of any and all threats coming our way in America.

-Following Rousseau was Karl Heinrich Marx (1818 –1883), the German philosopherwho adapted many of Rousseau’s beliefs.
-Marx believed capitalism was the “dictatorship of the bourgeoisie” and wanted to create a ‘workers state’—or leveled playing field, as the Liberals of 2011 like to call it.
+Following Rousseau was Karl Heinrich Marx (1818 –1883), a German philosopher who adapted many of Rousseau’s beliefs.
+Marx believed capitalism was the “dictatorship of the bourgeoisie” and wanted to create a ‘workers state’—or leveled playing field, as the Progressives of today like to call it.
 Marx believed socialism would eventually be replaced by a “stateless, classless society called pure communism.”

-The Frankfurt Schoolwas founded in Germany and is described as a school of “neo-Marxist interdisciplinary social theory.”
+Socialists were enthralled with Marx’s theories and wanted to find a way to spread the word.
+So they did what all good socialists do: they began indoctrinating Youth via the *Frankfurt School.
+The Frankfurt School was founded in Germany and is described as a school of “neo-Marxist interdisciplinary social theory.”
 The school offered an alternative to capitalism and one of its biggest messages—and something that is continuing to affect the United States today—is something called ‘critical theory’.

 Max Horkheimer of the Frankfurt School described critical theory as “social theory oriented toward critiquing and changing society as a whole, in contrast to traditional theory oriented only to understanding and explaining it.”
 They wanted to integrate all the social sciences—including economics, sociology, history, political science, anthropology, and psychology.

 Basically what that means is Frankfurt School wanted to infiltrate all aspects of society and to change the way “the educated” thought about things by inserting their Marxist beliefs.
 And they wanted to do it by—very, very subtly–infiltrating our schools and universities and indoctrinating youth.
-(NOTE: This is yet another reason for all you parents out there to get more involved in your children’s public education, from elementary on!
-READ THEIR TEXTBOOKS and if anything smells funny, make a stance.
-PolitiChicks.tv will help you learn how.)
+This is yet another reason for parents to get more involved in your children’s public education, from elementary on.
+Common Core is a perfect example of this type of infiltration, and it’s never been more important to read your children’s textbooks.
+If anything smells funny, make a stance.
+(PolitiChicks.tv will help you learn how.)

-The Marxists officially began their indoctrination of American youth when WWII came about and the Frankfurt School moved to America.
-They continued their Marxist teachings at New York’s Columbia University.
-Soon, their sociology department was affiliated in universities throughout the United States.
+The Marxists officially began their indoctrination in American youth during WWII, when the Frankfurt School came to America, introducing their Marxist teachings into New York’s Columbia University.
+Soon, Frankfurt’s sociology department was affiliated in universities throughout the United States.

 From an article called “Intro to the Frankfurt School”:

-Marcuse’s New Left basically started in the 1960’s with the Hippie movement, community organizing and college campus protests.
-They were activists, educators and agitators who wanted to push their Socialistic agenda further than it had ever been pushed in America.
+Marcuse’s New Left began in the 1960’s with the Hippie movement, which consisted of community organizing and college campus protests.
+They were activists, educators and agitators who wanted to push their Socialistic agenda further than it had ever been pushed in America–and one of the famous and most effective members of the New Left was Saul Alinsky.

 Some very influential Alinsky followers were Ralph Nader, Cesar Chavez and Jesse Jackson.
 Hillary Clinton wrote her senior honors thesis about the works of Alinsky and “the effect they have on politics today.”
 And of course THE community organizer of 2011, Barack Obama, once wrote a Harvard paper called “After Alinsky: Community Organizing in Illinois”.

-By the way, the president’s first political party—back in his radical community organizing days–was with “New Party,” socialist democrats:
+By the way, Obama’s first political Party—back in his radical community organizing days–was the “New Party,” aka Socialist Democrats:

 So there ya go.
-The ‘seeds of Socialism’ began in Germany, came to New York, spread throughout our universities and helped influence everything from arts and entertainment to newspapers, film and television.
-And as Andrew Breitbart says, “We have now entered the first full-fledged Alinsky presidency.”
+The first seeds of Socialism in America were planted in New York, were cultivated throughout our universities, and helped influence everything from arts and entertainment to newspapers, film and television.
+And as Andrew Breitbart cryptically said, “We have now entered the first full-fledged Alinsky presidency.”

-In closing, I’m adding all of the Alinsky Rules.
-Please study them, know them, and recognize them when you see them.
-They’re counting on our side not knowing their secrets—so it’s our responsibility to make sure we do.
+In closing, what follows are all of the Alinsky Rules.
+Study them, know them, and recognize them when you see them.
+Progressives in America are counting on our side not knowing their secrets—so it’s our responsibility to make sure we do.

 - Rule 1: Power is not only what you have, but what an opponent thinks you have.
 If your organization is small, hide your numbers in the dark and raise a din that will make everyone think you have many more people than you do.